RiritoFrancois/HoloEarth-ChEngineBypass/README.md

 > [!WARNING]
 > **I'M CREATING THIS BYPASS ONLY FOR EDUCATIONAL PURPOSAL!!!
 SO ENJOY TO USE THIS!!!**
 # HoloEarth-ChEngineBypass
 This Is My First Bypass Detection of EngineGame...
-Created by Me(RiritoNinigaya)...
+Created by Me(RiritoFrancois)...

 ## Requirements
 - Windows 10 or 11